diegoesp/ladri/README.md

 # Upcoming features

-* Complete the leveling and the simple level designer
-* Take into account ball speed increase from level designer
-* Add the capacity to jump to a next level
 * Go back to menu after losing (do not make the user refresh)
+* Add more levels
+* Add a finishing level for the user to win the game